 You can save the location and format used for saving the file in Options.
-For more information, see "Editing Catalyst Prepare options" on page 155.
+Click the Snapshot button and choose Snapshot options from the menu.
+For more information, see "Editing Catalyst Prepare options" on page 163.

 Adjusting and monitoring audio levels